guoxf/govanityurls/README.md

 >Before run the app, point your custom domain to the vps ip where govanityurl deployed.

 govanityurls listens on address "0.0.0.0:8080" as default.
-It is better that you use a reverse proxy to transfer the real go get requests because you may have other services under your domain.
-Below is a nginx config example:
+It is better to use a reverse proxy to transfer the real go get requests because you may have other services under your domain.
+Below is a nginx config example on ubuntu 16.04:

 ```
 // /etc/nginx/conf.d/default.conf